sqlhabit/sql_schema_visualizer/CONTRIBUTING.md

 # SQL Schema Visualizer Contribution Guidelines

-First of all, thank you for your interest in contributing to the Schema Visualizer :raise_hands: Every form of contribution is appreciated.
+First of all, thank you for your interest in contributing to the Schema Visualizer :raised_hands: Every form of contribution is appreciated.
 From issues to pull requests and documentation.

 Please, check out [existing issues](https://github.com/sqlhabit/sql_schema_visualizer/issues) before you open a new one.